-Comuna 13 is known for its street art—but there’s more to this area than pretty murals and selfie spots.
+Comuna 13 is known for its street art—but there’s more to this neighbourhood than pretty murals and selfie spots.
 Here’s everything you should know before taking a Comuna 13 tour in Medellin, Colombia.

-Just a few short years ago, Comuna 13 was considered the most dangerous area in Medellin—itself the most dangerous city in the world.
+Just a few short years ago, Comuna 13 was considered the most dangerous area in Medellin, Colombia—itself the most dangerous city in the world.

 Tourists didn’t dare set foot here—they had no reason to—and many locals, our Comuna 13 tour guide, Laura, told us, were too ashamed to admit they lived in the ramshackle suburbs that cling to a mountain on Medellin’s western fringe.

 Now, it’s a very different story.
 Over the past seven or eight years, Comuna 13 has undergone a complete transformation—or so it seems.
 The area is no longer known for gang violence, police raids, cartels and illegal trafficking.

 These days, Comuna 13 is more readily associated with graffiti, street art performances and walking tours.
 New infrastructure, including a metro cable and six outdoor escalators, has made life in Comuna 13 a whole lot easier for residents and opened the area up to tourists like never before.

 Many people view Comuna 13 as a symbol of Medellin’s (and indeed Colombia’s) urban transformation.
 Alongside the fresh food markets, it’s one of the most vibrant and intriguing places we visited in Medellin.

 However, there are still a lot of misconceptions surrounding Comuna 13, especially regarding safety.
 Part of the joy of visiting is discovering these contrasts and contradictions for yourself.
 But there are a few things I wish I had known before we signed up for a Comuna 13 tour.

 Here are 13 things I think you should consider before you go, plus my top recommended Comuna 13 tour itineraries.